Appraisal Standards Review Protocol

 How are administrative, warehouse and other support services facility spaces allocated?
 Which administrative facilities are fully used?
 Overcrowded?
 Underused?
 What efforts are under way to improve administrative space usage?

-How does the district's current organization contribute to the effective and efficient valuation of property?
+How does the district's current organization contribute to the effective and efficient valuation of properties?
 Do the appraisal district's organization chart and the actual day-to-day workflow ensure that each employee reports to only one manager or supervisor?
 Is the span of control of supervisory staff appropriate for adequate supervision?
 How does the current organizational structure ensure appropriate communication?
 How does it ensure appropriate coverage of all critical tasks, even when key employees are absent or abruptly leave the district?

 What instances could be observed in the organization where bottlenecks, duplication of effort or weak internal controls might occur?